znsio/nopo11y/README.md

     helm repo update

-You can then run following command to see the charts,
+You can then run following command to see the available charts,

     helm search repo znsio